Fourier analysis with the Ti-84 plus (CE)

 The Fourier program, calculating the amplitude and the phase of the harmonics

-This program generates a list of the results.
+The program FourierL4 generates a list of detailed results .

 If the Fourier series exists of an average value, sine part, cosine part then: